Teleportation=Translation: Continuous recovery of black hole information: DERIVATION OF THE OPERATOR IDENTITY

 \subsection{Stability Quantification via Non-Commutative $L^p$ Spaces}

 A central physical question is whether the identity $\tilde{G}=2P$ represents a singular coincidence valid only at the boundary $s=0$, or a structurally robust property of the interpolation.
 Specifically, we must ensure that the generator does not exhibit large or uncontrolled fluctuations under small perturbations of the interpolation parameter $s$.
-We address this by employing Kosaki's non-commutative $L^p$ theory~\cite{Kosaki84,Kato}, which provides the canonical geometric framework for analyzing perturbations in Type II$_\infty$ von Neumann algebras.
+We address this by employing the theory of non-commutative $L^p$ spaces~\cite{Kosaki84,PisierXu}, which provides the canonical geometric framework for analyzing perturbations in the Type II$_\infty$ crossed product algebra.

-\begin{theorem} [Local Stability of the Generator] The generator $\tilde{G}$ exhibits structural stability in the strong resolvent sense.
+\begin{theorem} [Local Stability of the Generator] The generator $\tilde{G}$ exhibits structural stability in the Kato-type strong resolvent sense.
 Let $\tilde{G}(s)$ denote the instantaneous generator of the unitary path at parameter $s$.
-For any fixed complex number $z$ in the resolvent set $\rho(2P)$ (i.e., $z \notin \sigma(2P)$) and any state vector $\xi$ within the dense core domain $\mathcal{D}_{\text{core}}$, the deviation of the resolvent is quantitatively bounded by the variation of the associated projection $e_{\tilde{\mathcal{N}}(s)}$:
+For any fixed complex number $z$ in the resolvent set $\rho(2P)$ (defined as the complement of the spectrum $\sigma(2P)$ in the complex plane) and any state vector $\xi$ within the dense core domain $\mathcal{D}_{\text{core}}$, the deviation of the resolvent from the modular momentum limit is linearly bounded by the perturbative interpolating parameter $s$: